janawold1/2026_S_nereis_Cons_Gen/02_SNP_PopGen.md

 angsd -P 16 -doFasta 1 -doCounts 1 -out ${ANGSD}bSteHir1_ancestral -b ${ANGSD}CT.list
 ```
-## Inbreeding Estimates
+## Relatedness Estimates
-### F statistics
-To estimate relative levels of inbreeding and account for the high likelihood that tara iti do not conform to Hardy-Weinberg Equilibrium (HWE), we first generated population specific genotype likelihoods for input into [ngsF](https://github.com/mfumagalli/ngsTools) v1.2.0-STD.
-The outputs of these analyses can also be used as a prior for populations that are not in hardy-weinburg equilibrium (HWE).
+To estimate relatedness among individuals within each of the three populations assessed, we first generated population specific genotype likelihoods.
 ```
 for POP in AU TI KI
     do